Yandex Cloud

 5. Place the delta-prefixes.txt file to your Object Storage bucket.

-6. Download and save the cleanup function control files to the working directory:
+6. Download and save the files for managing the cleanup functions to the working directory:

 • ddb-maint-config.sh: Setup parameters